 Once an appointment has been made for you, we will email you “Module 1 – Overview”.
-This is an introductory module which will review somefacts and provide information about your surgical options.
-We suggest you read this prior to your initial consultations.
+This is an introductory module which will review some obesity facts and provide information about your surgical options.
+We suggest you read this prior to your initial consultation.

 These pre-operative appointments are an essential part of your journey as our team provide you with information about what to expect before and after your surgery.
 We understand that once you have made the decision to have surgery, you may want it straight away but preparation is very important to ensure your surgery is a success.

-Appointments will then be made with Kendall Parkinson (dietitian), and Sherman Waitai-Cross (health and wellness coach/personal trainer).
+Appointments will then be made with Elize van Drimmelen (dietitian), and Sherman Waitai-Cross (health and wellness coach/personal trainer).

-You will be emailed “Module 2 – Dietetics” before your consultation with Kendall, where she will discuss your pre- and post-operative diet.
+You will be emailed “Module 2 – Dietetics” before your consultation with Elize, where she will discuss your pre- and post-operative diet.
 The pre-operative very low calorie diet (VLCD) will also be discussed.

 You will have two sessions with Sherman.
 You will be emailed “Module 3 – Wellness” prior to your first session.
 At these sessions, your motivations will be assessed, goals set and a personalised fitness programme will be designed for you.
 You will also be given, and taught how to use, an incentive spirometer.
 This is a device which encourages you to take deep breathes after surgery to reduce your chances of getting a chest infection.

 If you or any of our team feel you require psychological input, we will refer you to Dr Susan Mahon (registered psychologist) for assessment.